input-output-hk/mithril/docs/blog/2022-09-14-sqlite-stores.md

 OK ✓
 ```

-At the end of this command, a file `signer.sqlite3` (or `aggregator.sqlite3` if you run an aggregator) should be present in the specified base directory.
+At the end of this command, a file `signer.sqlite3` (or `aggregator.sqlite3` if you run an Aggregator) should be present in the specified base directory.

-If you are a Mithril user, that should be enough, launch your upgraded mithril node as usual.
+That should be enough, launch your upgraded mithril node.

 **Note:** The migration executable does not remove the old JSON files from the disk.

-## Manual migration process
+### Manual migration process

 The executable also provides a `manual` switch for migrating Mithril JSON store directories placed in custom directories.
+This is mainly intended for developers who work on tweaked environments.
+Each internal store has its own data structure.
+In order to correctly migrate and process data, the type of the store has to be given on the command line.

 ```
 $> ./mithril-signer-migrate manual --help
 ```

 The command above should give you all informations needed to run a custom store migration.

 Feel free to reach out to us on the [Discord channel](https://discord.gg/5kaErDKDRq) for questions and/or help.